-Not only are blueberries a safe superfood for your four-legged friend, they’re also loaded with vitamins, antioxidants and fiber.
+Not only are blueberries a safe superfood for your four-legged friend, but they’re also loaded with vitamins, antioxidants, and fiber.
 Small amounts of blueberries can help control your dog’s blood-sugar levels and can even improve cardiovascular health.

 Additionally, blueberries may be especially beneficial for older dogs, as studies have shown the berries potential to help with cognitive functions.